Porky's Revenge!: Plot

-A letter is written to Ms. Balbricker arranging a rendezvous at a motel with an old boyfriend of hers, while Pee Wee is enticed to the same room by the promise of a night of passion with a beautiful Swedish exchange student.
-Tommy tricks Pee Wee into going to another location while he heads to the room.
-Ms. Balbricker arrives first followed by Tommy, and they are horrified to find themselves unclothed and in bed with each other.
-To make up for their prank on Ms. Balbricker, the gang contacts her old boyfriend and actually gets them together.
+A letter is written to Coach Beulah Balbricker arranging a rendezvous at a motel with Snooky Kelton, an old boyfriend of hers, while Pee Wee Morris is enticed to the same room by the promise of a night of passion with Inga, a beautiful Swedish exchange student.
+Tommy Turner tricks Pee Wee into going to another location while he heads to the room.
+Balbricker arrives first followed by Tommy, and they are horrified to find themselves unclothed and in bed with each other.
+To make up for their prank on Balbricker, the gang contacts Snooky and actually gets them together.

 Before the final game, Meat is benched because Miss Webster intentionally failed him.
 Mr. Dobish discovers the blackmail photos and a note and shows Miss Webster, causing her to change her mind.
-The second half resulted in a victory for Angel Beach while Porky is outraged.
+The second half results in a victory for Angel Beach while Porky is outraged.
 Blossom tells him that Meat is her boyfriend and they "went all the way," infuriating him even more.
-He then suggests to his two subordinates that Meat and Blossom be married.
+He then suggests to his two subordinates that Meat and Blossom get married.

 During the senior prom, Meat is abducted by Porky and his men.
 The gang goes after them.
-Just as the wedding is about to start, the power goes out and Meat is liberated by Billy and Brian.
+Just as the wedding is about to start, the power goes out and Meat is freed by Billy McCarty and Brian.
 They begin their escape in a motorboat, with Porky's boat chasing them closely.
 The chase ends after they make it through a drawbridge, with Pee Wee then lowering it, resulting in the destruction of Porky's boat.

-At graduation, the guys trick Pee Wee into taking off all his clothes, except the graduation gown.
-As he's about to get his diploma, Principal Carter steps on the gown, causing it to come off and reveal Pee Wee in his nudity, just as he dreamed at the beginning of the film.
+At graduation, the guys trick Pee Wee into taking off all his clothes, except his graduation gown.
+As he is about to get his diploma, Principal Carter steps on the gown, causing it to come off and reveal Pee Wee in his nudity, just as he dreamed at the beginning of the film.

 Cast

 Production

 The film's budget was nearly $8 million, much of which was spent on building a large gambling boat.
-The producers used a $20 million Miami Island mansion, Vizcaya, as a key setting.
+The producers used a $20 million Miami mansion, Vizcaya, as a key setting.

 The film was the directorial debut of James Komack, who stated "I'm not going to whitewash the bawdiness or clean up the tone of their antics."

 Komack thought the sequel, "failed to understand their own formula.
 Porky's touched on reality, it presented a cross-section of adolescent sex life during a certain time frame.
 Bob apparently tried to elevate his big success and use it to portray a message.
 But the original was not a film about humanity; it was a film, pure and simple, about teen-age sex.
 The sequel, a whitewash of the original, didn't play."

 Nancy Parsons had lost a considerable amount of weight since the first film.
 She agreed to appear in the sequel for a percentage of the profits.

 Reception

 Box office

-The film was the lowest-grossing film in the series with $20,518,905, a substantial drop from the first film's box office of $105,500,000.
+The film was the lowest-grossing film in the series with $20,518,905, a substantial drop from the first film's box office of $105.5 million.